Critical Thinking - The Power of Asking the Right Questions

 1. The “What If” Game-Changer

-Ah, the “What If” question – the daydreamer’s favorite and the status quo’s worst nightmare.
+The “What If” question is the daydreamer’s favorite and the status quo’s worst nightmare.
 This type of question is like a mental trampoline, launching your thoughts into new and unexplored territories.

 Here’s how it works: Take any situation, add “What if,” and watch as new possibilities unfold.
 For example: